Dong-Hyeon-Yu/Distributed-load-balancer/README.md

 Github repo for fair comparison among BFTs that solve ACS (asynchronous common subset problem).
 A distributed load balancing algorithm is implemented for a preliminary experiment.
 In this case, "load" means the transactions waiting in each replica's mempool to be proposed for consensus.
 Balance of mempool's transactions across replicas is critial w.r.t. system performance, especially in Symmetric consensus, in which every replica performs as a leader node.
 I thought this preliminary algorithm would be helpful to increase the overall system throughput.
 However, this project stoped because of my limited resources.
-I found this kind of algorithms called as mempool algorithms, and there are some examples, such as Narwhar, and Stratus.
+I found this kind of algorithms called as mempool algorithms, and there are some examples, such as Narwhar and Stratus.

 ---
 Proof-of-Concept implementation for Bolt-Dumbo Transformer.